netstart/parapasa/README.md

   - https://material.angular.io/
   - https://snyk.io/
   - https://dependabot.com/ - Dependabot creates pull requests to keep your dependencies secure and up-to-date.
+  - https://codeclimate.com/github/netstart/parapasa - Code Climate incorporates structure, style, and test coverage data into your development workflow, so your team can ship better code, faster.

 ## To Evaluate